Hjkim118/cse15l-lab-reports/lab5.md

 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples
 ```
+The initial code works for Windows users but it shows an error if it is running in MAC.
+If we change to the latter code above, it works for MAC but not Windows.
+In this case, the student is running in a MAC environment, where the latter code lines are needed to run the tests.

+This error can be easily seen if the student is working in different environments for the same project.
+So this could be always considered when working on the same project on different OS such as Windows and MAC.

 Part 2

-Throughout the second half of the quarter, I have learned about bash script and many debug errors that I have encountered due to working on wrong directory.
+Throughout the second half of the quarter, I have learned about bash script and many debug errors that I have encountered due to working on the wrong directory.
-I have learned that to access specific files, I have to be in correct and exact directories to not have debug errors.
+I have learned that to access specific files, I have to be in the correct and exact directories not to have to debug errors.
-Also, I have thought of GitHub to be hard to use, especially forking and cloning, but now I am familiar with this, and can use freely in my other works now.
+Also, I have thought of GitHub to be hard to use, especially forking and cloning, but now I am familiar with this and can use it freely in my other works.